 The dining room at Tatiana, By Kwame Onwuachi

-Tatiana, By Kwame Onwuachi, was one of many New York restaurants that appeared in the final season of BILLIONS.
+Tatiana, By Kwame Onwuachi, remains one of the most sought-after restaurants in New York.
 Photo by Adrian-Gaut, courtesy of Lincoln Center and Modellus Novus

 The One Who Keeps the BookNew York